Flusha: 2015

-fnatic won ESL One Katowice 2015 at the start of the year. fnatic would continue to win tournaments in 2015, including Dreamhack Open Tours 2015, Dreamhack Open Summer 2015, and ESL Pro League Season 1 Finals. fnatic also won ESL One Cologne 2015. flusha had a 1.38 HLTV rating at the event, and won the MVP (most valuable player) medal.
-At the time, fnatic were the only CS:GO lineup to win 2 majors in a row, 2 majors in total.
+fnatic won ESL One Katowice 2015 at the start of the year. fnatic would continue to win numerous tournaments in 2015, including Dreamhack Open Tours 2015, Dreamhack Open Summer 2015, and ESL Pro League Season 1 Finals. fnatic also won ESL One Cologne 2015. flusha had a 1.38 HLTV rating at the event, and won the MVP (most valuable player) medal.
+At the time, fnatic were the only CS:GO lineup to win 2 majors in a row, 3 majors in total.
 Following this, fnatic would struggle to win tournaments and placed 5th-8th at the third major of the year, Dreamhack Open Cluj-Napoca 2015.
 Following internal divisions within the team, fnatic replaced IGL Markus "pronax" Wallsten with G2 Esports player Dennis "dennis" Edman, forcing flusha to once again take on In-Game Leading duties. flusha's personal form dropped off, but fnatic would win 3 tournaments in a row, FACEIT 2015 Stage 3 Finals, Fragbite Masters Season 5, and ESL Pro League Season 2 Finals.